truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/General/AddLicenseProactiveSupport.md

 When the system is ready to be in production, update the status by selecting **This is a production system** and then click the **Proceed** button.
 This sends an email to iXsystems declaring that the system is in production.

-While not required for declaring the system is in production, TrueNAS has an option to include a initial debug with the email that can assist support in the future.
+While not required for declaring the system is in production, TrueNAS has the option to include an initial debug with the email that can assist support in the future.

 ## Setting Up Proactive Support
 Silver/Gold Coverage Customers can enable iXsystems Proactive Support.
 This feature automatically emails iXsystems when certain conditions occur in a TrueNAS system.